bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 The document still creates a separation between frontend and backend development, but only to allow fast-track or  correctly sequence the acquisition of the skills needed for both areas.
 The fast-tracking is necessary only when you have to acquire the requisite skills to achieve an assigned role as a frontend or backend developer.

 ## Prerequisite Skills
-As with any other subject area, there are skills or working knowledge you should have before you start working with Magento.
+As with any other subject areas, there are skills or working knowledge you should have before you start working with Magento.

 As a developer, you are required to have knowlege of the following to the extent described therein.
 If you have all the pre-requisite knowledge, you are ready to start diving into full-stack development.
 For those wanting to specialise, items 1, 2 and 3 should suffice for backend development and items 1, 3, 4, 5, and 6 are essential for frontend developers.